 Tasks start at 10.00am.
 Most end at about 3.30-4pm.
 Everyone is welcome and your help will be valued for whatever time you can spare.

-Children under 16 must be accompanied by an adult who will be responsible for them at all times.
+However, children under 18 years old must be accompanied by an adult who will be responsible for them at all times.

 No previous experience is necessary.
 Instruction will be given in techniques and safe working practice.